spree/spree/guides/content/integration/tutorials/heroku_endpoint_hosting.md

 ```

 $$$
-Investigate process type (web) above; see if it's what we really need here.
 Do we declare the port?
 If so, which one?
 Do we need the `config.ru` part of the previous command?
 We haven't in testing.
 Do we need to declare the ruby version?
 $$$

+***
+Heroku [defines dynos](https://devcenter.heroku.com/articles/how-heroku-works#running-applications-on-dynos) as "isolated, virtualized Unix containers, that provide the environment required to run an application."
+***

 Now you'll want to make sure you get your new endpoint stored in git: